 Every year, when the open enrollment period is about to begin, companies need to be ready to present employees with all of the available benefit options.
 HR professionals should be prepared to elaborate on options and explain them using relatable terminology.
 So how can your team ensure a smooth open enrollment season?
 Let’s make it clear.

-To avoid swimming in paperwork while communicating about open enrollment, consider printing just the documents you need, on-demand with Mimeo.
+To avoid swimming in paperwork while communicating about open enrollment, consider printing just the documents you need, on demand with Mimeo.
 You can print and ship benefits guides, signage, handouts, postcards, and much more, straight from your free Mimeo account.
-Learn more.
+You can even have it delivered directly to all of your remote learners, no matter where they are in the world.

 Establish Clear Deadlines

 Health insurance is not an on-the-spot decision.
-You need to give your employees an adequate amount of time so they can make their desired selections.
-Usually, this takes from 2 to 4 weeks.
-This is enough time for employees to familiarize themselves with plans and changes.
+You need to give your employees an adequate amount of time so they can make their desired selections, which can take two to four weeks.
+This is enough time for employees to familiarize themselves with plans and any changes from last year.
 Remember to communicate with employees to make sure they’re moving along in their decision-making process and that they will submit their selections on time.
 It is a good idea to encourage them to submit everything by a defined deadline.

 Hold Q&A Sessions

 Maintaining an open communication channel is vital for your corporation.
-Organize Q&A sessions where employees can ask additional questions and get clarification.
-Be sure you’re always available to help them.
+Organize Q&A sessions where employees can ask additional questions and get clarification, and be available to help them via email, messaging, or phone.
 Remember that there might be an employee who needs a one-on-one piece of advice.
 In general, it’s up to you as to how you communicate with your employees.
-Online conference or email message support is best during the COVID pandemic.

 Immerse Yourself in Their Environment